Berea-College-CSC-226/p01-final-project-rylandc/README.md

-# ❗CSC226 Final Project
+# CSC226 Final Project

 ## Instructions

-❗️Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
-(This means that your final README should have no ❗️in it!)
+Exclamation Marks  ️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
+(This means that your final README should have no in it!)

 **Author(s)**: Charle Ryland